 Michelle Nuss, MD

-Augusta University.
-She completed her Bachelors of Science degree in Pharmacy at
+University.
+She completed her Bachelors of Science degree in Pharmacy at Purdue University,

-Purdue University, and her MD at West Virginia University.
-Dr. Nuss completed a combined
+and her MD at West Virginia University.
+Dr. Nuss completed a combined residency program

 Dr. Nuss was recruited to the Augusta University/UGA Medical Partnership campus in August 2010 as the Campus Associate Dean for Graduate Medical Education.
 Her primary focus will be developing new residency programs in Athens and Northeast Georgia.